syncfusion-content/ej2-grid-docs/ej2-javascript/grid/pdf-export/pdf-export.md

 ## Show spinner while exporting

-You can show/ hide spinner component while exporting the grid using `showSpinner`/ `hideSpinner` methods.
-You can use `toolbarClick` event to show spinner before exporting and hide a spinner in the `pdfExportComplete` or `excelExportComplete` event after the exporting.

-In the `toolbarClick` event, based on the parameter `args.item.id` as `Grid_pdfexport` or `Grid_excelexport` we can call the `showSpinner` method from grid instance.

-In the `pdfExportComplete` or `excelExportComplete` event, We can call the `hideSpinner` method.

-In the below demo, we have rendered the default spinner component when exporting the grid.
+Showing a spinner while exporting in the Syncfusion ##Platform_Name## Grid enhances the experience by displaying a spinner during the export process.
+This feature provides a visual indication of the export progress, improving the understanding of the exporting process.

+To show or hide a spinner while exporting the grid, you can utilize the [showSpinner](../../documentation/api/grid/#showspinner) and [hideSpinner](../../documentation/api/grid/#hidespinner) methods provided by the Grid within the [toolbarClick](../../documentation/api/grid/#toolbarclick) event.

+The `toolbarClick` event is triggered when a toolbar item in the Grid is clicked.
+Within the event handler, the code checks if the clicked **item** is related with PDF export, specifically the **Grid_pdfexport** item.
+If a match is found, the `showSpinner` method is used on the Grid instance to display the spinner.

+To hide the spinner after the exporting is completed, bind the [pdfExportComplete](../../api/grid/#pdfexportcomplete) event and use the `hideSpinner` method on the Grid instance to hide the spinner.

+The following example demonstrates how to show and hide the spinner during PDF export in a grid.

 {% if page.publishingplatform == "typescript" %}